vertica/vertica-kubernetes/docker-operator/README.md

 # Supported Tags

-The [Vertica Helm chart](https://github.com/vertica/vertica-kubernetes/tree/main/helm-charts/verticadb-operator) installs the VerticaDB operator with the most recently released patch version tag.
+The [Vertica Helm chart](https://github.com/vertica/vertica-kubernetes/tree/main/helm-charts/verticadb-operator) installs the VerticaDB operator with a tag for the most recently released version.
 For a comprehensive list, see [Tags](https://hub.docker.com/r/vertica/verticadb-operator/tags).

 # Quick Reference